Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdlist.md

 Additionally, if the relational operation is not defined on the element type, it is not meaningful to compare two lists containing such type.

+I suggest that if the behavior is unclear, check the usage example.
+I try to include a comprehensive use case for each operators.

 ### Equal to

 **Signature**